Trump's Asia trip: Stops in Japan, China and beyond

 Japan

 The president will play golf with Japanese Prime Minister Shinzo Abe and world No. 4 golfer Hideki Matsuyama at a country club on the first day of his Nov.
-5-Nov.
+5 through Nov.
 7 visit, Kyodo News reported.

 Trump hosted Abe at Mar-A-Lago earlier this year and they golfed together.